 Username & Email – This will add a username & email field in the form.
 In the Label field, you can add the form field label and in the Placeholder field, placeholder of the form field.
 You can adjust the field width for different devices from the Width slider.

 Password – This will add a password field in the form.
-It has similar settings to the Username & Email fields.
+It has similar settings to the Username & Email field.

 Remember Me – This will add a remember me checkbox in the form.
 You can customise the text from the Content field.